You can't roll back to a system you already changed

 Mutation works when the blast radius is proven

-When mutation rollback is cheap (the old state can be rebuilt from configuration, or the change is trivially reversible), coexistence is overhead worth skipping.
+When rollback is cheap (the old state can be rebuilt from configuration, or the change is trivially reversible), coexistence is overhead worth skipping.

 Mutation is a bet on prediction.
 It works when the failure modes are enumerable before the migration starts, and the recovery path is a procedure the team has already executed.
 The bet gets worse as the migration grows in scope, duration, or the number of components that change state simultaneously.